openstack/keystone/doc/source/architecture.rst

 Keystone is organized as a group of internal services exposed on one or many endpoints.
-Many of these services are used in a combined fashion by the frontend, for example an authenticate call will validate user/project credentials with the Identity service and, upon success, create and return a token with the Token service.
+Many of these services are used in a combined fashion by the frontend.
+For example, an authenticate call will validate user/project credentials with the Identity service and, upon success, create and return a token with the Token service.